josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/📜_duty_to_correct.md

 ---

 ## 🏮 Footer
-**Duty to Correct: How Public Bodies Must Fix Wrong Data** anchors Polaris’ data-rights architecture.
+*📜 Duty to Correct: How Public Bodies Must Fix Wrong Data* anchors Polaris’ data-rights architecture.
 It frames correction not as clerical nicety but as essential civic infrastructure — the foundation of democratic identity integrity.

 Crosslinks:
 - 📛 *bureaucratic_memory_failure_and_identity_contamination*
 - 📡 *cross-system_metadata_echo_chains*
 - 🗃️ *safeguarding_logic_mission_creep_and_identity_pathologising*

+_Last updated: 2025-12-10_